Salvage Gang, The (Children’s Film Foundation)

 Looks like Peter found all of the buildings still standing.

 Deciding to carry on, the children start to push the bed with the Tramp on board.
+Mike Taylor advises that the public house in the background was named The Star until around 2007.

 It would take more than a change of name to fool Peter where pubs are concerned.
 The corner of Baldwin Terrace and St. Peter Street, London N1 (RL)